sealcode/sealious-www-server/README.md

 You can take a look at example of how to do it in [hello-world](https://github.com/Rayvenden/hello-world/tree/https_example).

 ### How `redirections` section works?
-It's also an array for sub-sections which are being later iterated by `www_server.start()`.
+It's also an array of sub-sections.
+They contain information about redirections on ports.
 Every sub-section should be an object containing following properties:
 * `protocol`
 * source redirection port(`from`)
 * destination redirection port(`to`)

-`www_server.start()` reads this sub-sections and tells server how to handle connection on each port by calling [server.ext()](http://hapijs.com/api#serverextevent-method-options) from HapiJS.
+Sealious reads this sub-sections and tells server how to handle connection on each port by calling [server.ext()](http://hapijs.com/api#serverextevent-method-options) from HapiJS.

 ### How to test HTTPS?